Your Brain on Shakespeare

 The teenage experience is all about pushing boundaries, and language is no exception.

-Shakespeare's characters (especially the clowns) often rely on clever wordplay and inside jokes to mock the pious and thumb their noses at authority.
-Teenagers seem to be especially adept at this particular method of subversion, at least "that's what she said."
+Shakespeare's characters (especially the clowns) use clever wordplay and inside jokes to mock the pious and thumb their noses at authority.
+Teenagers seem especially adept at this particular method of subversion, at least,

 Shakespeare was a rebel.
 He didn't follow the classical form – he created his own.
+His plays also celebrate rebels and rebellion!

-His plays also celebrate rebels.
 When a rebellion against authority is successful in a Shakespeare play, then the play is usually a comedy.
+When a rebellion in a Shakespeare play is unsuccessful, the play is usually a tragedy.

 Teenagers are literally wired to be rebellious, because coming of age is about defining who you are as a unique individual.
 It’s about breaking the rules, trying new things, being free to explore, and being an independent thinker.

 Shakespeare coined literally thousands of words, phrases, and expressions.
 In fact, the works of William Shakespeare (along with the King James Bible) are pretty much responsible for how we speak the English language today.
-Like Shakespeare, teenagers throughout the generations have added countless new words, phrases, and idioms to our contemporary canon.

 Students who discover Shakespeare through performance gain access to a plethora of new words, while developing a greater appreciation for the transformative power of language: how words can influence our ideas, lead us to action, and catalyze change.